How to Set TradingView Alerts¶

 🚨 Common Mistakes & Fixes¶

-Pro Tip: Most alert issues are solved by checking "Once Per Bar Close" setting and waiting for bar to actually close.
-If troubleshooting doesn't help, see Support.
+Pro Tip: Most issues are solved by checking "Once Per Bar Close" and waiting for bar close.
+Still stuck?
+See Support.

 Mistake #1: Not Using "Once Per Bar Close"¶